How to Look Radiant?

 - Glutathione Peels

-- Q-switch Laser: This laser is specific for black and brown pigment of skin and targets and evaporates melanin.
+- Q-switch Laser: This laser is specific for black and brown pigment of skin, and also targets and evaporates melanin.

 All the treatments mentioned are safe.
 All these treatments take 4-5 months for best results and work best if maintained by taking good skincare and protection.

-- Don’t expect miracles and Michael Jackson like colour change – It is risky and not advisable.
+- 1. Don’t expect miracles like Michael Jackson’s drastic change in skin tone.
+It is risky and not advisable.

-- Don’t be in a hurry – No treatment works in days.
+- 3. Don’t be in a hurry.
+No treatment works in days.

-- Remember fairness is not the criteria of beauty.
+- 5. Remember fairness is not the ultimate criteria of beauty.
 Healthy skin is!

-- Avoid internet miracle treatments, home remedies and quack treatments – THEY OFTEN MAKE STEROID BASED Pastes and prescribe a steroid cream.
-Results are fast, but skin can get damaged permanently.
+- 6. Avoid internet miracle treatments, home remedies and quack treatments – THEY ARE OFTEN STEROID BASED as pastes contains steroids and such treatments also prescribes steroid creams.
+Such remedies may give you fast results, but skin can get damaged permanently.